rohitshetty/bashAtmega/readme.txt

 this generates example.hex

-if your microcontroller is 16 bit and filename is example.c then
+if your microcontroller is atmega16 and filename is example.c then

 #./ upload 16 example